Be prepared for ministry.

 Students who choose not to enroll in the Seminary Track will be able to transfer all of his or her Boyce College credit into the Biblical and Theological Studies bachelor or many other programs at Boyce.

 Students who enter the seminary track pay the standard tuition rate for Boyce College during their first year of study.
-If students are admitted into the concurrent MDiv after completing their first year of study, the remainder of their tuition costs are paid through a program fee over the next four years ($50,513 SBC; $67,398 non-SBC [2023-24 school year]).
+If students are admitted into the concurrent MDiv after completing their first year of study, the remainder of their tuition costs are paid through a program fee over the next four years ($53,039 SBC; $70,768 non-SBC [2024-25 school year]).
 A down payment of $1,000 is due after the admissions process to secure a student’s spot in the concurrent degrees.
 Then the balance of the program fee is paid monthly over the next 44 months.
 Students who do not complete both degrees during the 44 month period are subject to a continuation fee of $1,000 per year.

 Yes.
 Seminary track students may apply for Boyce College scholarships and must meet basic eligibility requirements including full-time study at the Louisville campus.
 Seminary-track students can apply for the need-based General Scholarship or the merit-based Academic Excellence Scholarship.
-Students who are members or members in-progress at a Southern Baptist church can qualify for the SBC tuition rate, which reduces tuition by 50%.
+Students who are members or members in-progress at a Southern Baptist church can qualify for the SBC tuition rate, which reduces tuition significantly.

 Seminary track students earn the credit hours toward their undergraduate degree in several ways.
 First, many classes will be taken at the undergraduate level.
 In addition, Seminary Track students will earn some of their hours through credit-by-examination tests at the conclusion of their semesters of study.